 Cream Cheese Sprinkle Cookies

-- 1 cake mix I used yellow Duncan Hines
+- 15.25 ounce yellow cake mix I used Duncan Hines

 - In a large mixing bowl, cream together the butter and cream cheese.